brucou/react-state-driven/README.md

   context of the `<Machine/>` component
   - if the command is not a render command, the global handler dispatches the command to the preconfigured command handlers
+- All command handlers are passed two arguments :
+  - an observable containing
-- All command handlers are passed the raw event source emitter, so they can send back events
+    - the raw event source emitter, so they can send back events,
+    - the `params` property of commands to be processed by the handler
+  - an object of type `EffectHandlers` which contains any relevant dependencies needed to perform effects (that is the object passed in props to the `<Machine/>` component)
 - Render commands leads to definition of React components with event handlers.
 Those event handlers can pass their raw events to the machine thanks to the raw event source emitter
 - Non-render commands leads to the execution of procedures which may be successful or fail.
 The command handler can pass back information to the machine thanks to the raw event source emitter.
-There are two ways to specify a non-render command :
-     - through a regular procedure taking two parameters (the raw event emitter and the command params)
-     - through a function receiving the stream of commands that it handles, as in our example.
-     Note that this function will only receive in that stream the commands it handles, i.e. a `SEARCH` handler will receive a stream of `SEARCH` commands.
 - The event source is created with the subject factory passed as parameters.
 That subject must have the `next, complete, error` properties defined (`Observer` interface), the properties `subscribe` defined (`Observable` interface), and at least five operators (`map`, `filter`, `flatMap`,